act-rules/act-rules.github.io/pages/design/process.md

 - Changes to the Assumptions, Background, Accessibility Support.
 If changes to these sections seem to impact the possible outcomes of a rule, probably these sections have been misused.

 ### Passes this stage when:
-- No changes or only changes that do not require a final call is made to the rule after Final Call is launched.
+- No changes or only changes that *do not* require a "Final call" is made to the rule after "Final Call" is launched.

 ### Fails this stage and moves back two stages to "In Progress" when:
 - Changes that do require a final call is made to the rule after Final Call is launched.